teh-cmc/seq/README.md

 The load is now evenly balanced between the nodes.

 The direct trade-off of this decentralized model is that it will induce cluster-wide "gaps" in the sequence every time a client tries to set an ID on N/2+1 nodes, and fails half way for whatever reason (e.g. cannot reach a quorum because another client concurrently wrote a new, higher value); which can be quite frequent with high concurrent load.
-In the worst-case, and with the right (well, wrong, actually) kind of traffic, this issue could lead to livelock kind of situation that could last for a non-deterministic period of time.
+In the worst-case, and with the right (well, wrong, actually) kind of traffic, this issue could lead to a livelock kind of situation that could last for a non-deterministic period of time.
 Notice that, as the size of the batches used increases, the concurrent load will drastically drop accordingly; thus making this spinning issue less and less prevalent.
 Other solutions exist to mitigate this issue even more, such as configuring concurrent clients with different batch sizes.

 Of course, network & disk I/O, distributed lock contention et al. are still the main restraint to overall performance; but you really don't have a choice as long as you need a shared state between your nodes...
-Unless you go for the [Flake model](#the-flake-model), that is.
+But do you really?
+The [Flake model](#the-flake-model) is a possible answer to this question.

 Package [`RRSeq`](/rr_seq) is a direct, heavily documented, tested & benchmarked implementation of this leaderless strategy.